Affiliate links on Android Authority may earn us a commission. Learn more.

 Google helped pioneer modern smartphone HDR technologies, and the company’s excellent software continues to allow the Pixel’s more dated hardware to punch above its weight.
 However, several phones have closed the gap and even exceeded the Pixel’s capabilities in recent years.
 The OnePlus 9 Pro joins these ranks.

 Both phones manage decent exposure in tricky HDR environments.
 However, the images above clearly showcase less highlight clipping from the OnePlus 9 Pro.
-By clipping, we mean colors or detail that are masked by overly bright white highlights.
-OnePlus’ larger image sensor really helps out with dynamic range, while the Pixel 5’s hardware is really starting to show its age.
-However, it’s still better in HDR situations than other affordable phones on the market.
+By clipping, we mean colors or details masked by overly bright white highlights.
+OnePlus’ larger image sensor really helps with dynamic range, while the Pixel 5’s hardware is starting to show its age.
+However, it’s still better in HDR situations than other affordable phones released then.

-It’s not just highlights and shadows that come out better with the OnePlus 9 Pro.
+It’s not just highlights and shadows that improve with the OnePlus 9 Pro.
 In very tricky HDR scenarios, the phone can produce much more vivid and realistic colors.
 The scene above is far more washed out on the Pixel 5 compared to OnePlus’ result.
 Google HDR technology remains decent, especially for its price, but it’s certainly not the best in the business anymore.

 Shooting in low light

 With a larger image sensor, we’d expect the OnePlus 9 Pro to pull ahead in low-light situations, but that’s not strictly the case.
 Turning the lights down sees both phones suffer from more noise and detail smudging than in good lighting.
 However, the Pixel 5’s more extensive use of computational photography keeps details and colors looking relatively sharp in less ideal conditions.
 Although the phone has much longer capture and processing times as a result.

 Interestingly, in the second picture above, the Pixel 5 relies on Night Sight, which takes several seconds to capture.
 The OnePlus 9 Pro captures a similar image without a really long exposure and processing time, albeit with a slightly darker exposure.
 The latter is definitely the more useful phone for a quick snap in low light, although the result is blurrier than Google’s.